-Asia in Focus is now in its second year of publication.
+Asia in Focus is now in its third year of publication.
 Thus far we have published an extremely wide range of subject areas from political economy and societal change, to international relations, popular culture, literature, education and film.
 We demand a high academic standard of our authors, and we give in-depth feedback in order to give extra guidance, more than one might find in a mainstream academic journal.
 We believe if early career researchers receive good guidance it inspires confidence and a quest for quality.

 Your institutional affiliation (university/college and department)

 Sthe month/year that you completed or expect to complete your studies

 A statement confirming that you have received permission to quote interviewees, publish pictures, maps and such in a public open source journal.